 Lateral: Lining both sides of the glacier, lateral moraines run parallel to ice flow.
 Lateral moraines are generally created by two processes:

-1) a build up of debris between the sides of the glacier and the bases of surrounding mountains from rock slides off mountain
+1) a build-up of debris between the sides of the glacier and the bases of surrounding mountains from rock slides off the mountain

 2) the dumping of rocks and other debris off the sides of the ice.